chanzuckerberg/cellxgene/docs/REST_API.md

     - Diff Exp: integer number of obs/vars at which the differential expression compute is non-interactive.
 Omitted if POST /diffexp not supported
 - Human readable information:
   - Data set name / title - for display purposes.
-  - Engine name and version - for display purposes
+  - Engine name and version - for display purposes.
+- System-wide configuration parameters, eg, configuration the end user has specified via a CLI or server configuration system.

 **Response body:**

-- Features - encoded as array of features.
+- `features` - encoded as array of features.
 All optional features must be included.
 Each feature will be identified by an HTTP method and path **prefix**, and will have availability status.
 If not specified as unavailable, the feature must be implemented.
   - Limitations are optional, and specified as an additional parameter on a feature, encoded as a number value with key `interactiveLimit`.
 By convention, this is the maximum number of inputs at which point the request is likely to return an error indicating non-interactive compute request.
 For example, this might be the maximum number of observations specified in the request to `PUT /layout/obs`.
+  - mandatory routes do not need to be specified
-- Display names will include `engine` and `dataset` display names, as a JSON string.
+- `displayNames` - names will include `engine` and `dataset` display names, as a JSON string.
 These should be relatively short strings (eg, suitable for window titles or equivalent)
+- `parameters` - system configuration parameters, specified as a key/value pair in a simple object.

 ```
 GET /config